yangyugit/self-care_problems_classification/README.md

 # A deep learning method for self-care problems classification using represent learning and focal loss

+Highlights:

-- Propose a deep learning method consisted of two sub-deep neural networks for children’s self-care problems classification.
+- Propose a deep learning method consisting of two sub-deep neural networks for the classification of children’s self-care problems.

-- The first sub-deep neural network utilizes the triplet loss method to compress the dimensions of the feature and preserve the information as well as the correlation, simultaneously.
+- The first sub-deep neural network utilizes the triplet loss method to compress the dimensions of the feature and preserve the information and the correlation, simultaneously.

-- The second sub-network employs a technology called focal loss to handle the class imbalance problem to further improve classification accuracy.
+- The second sub-network employs a technology called focal loss to handle the class imbalance problem to improve classification accuracy further.

 - The numerical tests show that the proposed model achieves the state-of-the-art classification performance of the children's self-care problems.

+Files:

+folder SCADI-Dataset contains the children's self-care problems data.

+folder dim-XX contains the extracted XX dimensions of features.
+Ex. dim-20 represents the folder containing the extracted 20 dimensions of features.

+data_view.py presents the statistic information.

+ablation_experiment.py is the python code of ablation experiment.